SourenP/quadots/README.md

 ### Examples
 **Boids:**

-Dots that follow simple these simple rules to simulate a flcoking behavior of birds:
+Dots that follow simple these simple rules to simulate a flocking behavior of birds:
 * separation: steer to avoid crowding local flockmates
 * alignment: steer towards the average heading of local flockmates
 * cohesion: steer to move toward the average position (center of mass) of local flockmates